Chinmoy-Prasad-Dutta/chinmoy-prasad-dutta.github.io/_pages/about.md

   - /about.html
 ---

-# About Me

 I am a Master of Computer Application student at Amity University with a strong focus on data science, machine learning, and web development.
 My research interests center on climate data analysis, time series forecasting, and interactive data visualization using modern computational tools.

 ## Research Interests

-- Climate Data Analysis and Forecasting
+- Deep Learning and Computer Vision
-- Time Series Analysis and Machine Learning
+- Time Series Analysis
-- Interactive Data Visualization
+- Data and Business Analytics
+- Machine Learning

 ## Education